 “The terms in which Lenin defined the relationship between the old economic policy (war communism) and the new (NEP) were of offensive and retreat, construction and pause, leaving no room for a positive acceptance of the NEP in Bolshevik minds.
 NEP was never conceived of as a path to socialism but as a detour, as a temporary obstacle to overcome.
 The Bolshevik Party desperately needed a role to play; it needed a reaffirmation that it was leading Russia and not simply waiting for the conditions to arise when the socialist offensive could resume.”

 1. The New Economic Policy, or NEP, was a revised economic strategy, developed and introduced by Lenin in early 1921.
 This was a period when the Bolsheviks faced rising opposition and rebellion.

 2. The NEP replaced war communism as the Soviet regime’s official economic policy.
 It ended grain requisitioning, replacing it with a fixed tax to be paid in kind, and allowed private ownership of small business, the return of markets and the sale of surplus goods.

 3. The NEP allowed the return of capitalist behaviours, such as buying and selling for profit, and produced the emergence of new kulak and Nepmen classes.

-4. In comparative terms it was a success, allowing Russia’s agricultural production to quickly recover and, by 1925, reach similar levels to before World War I.
+4. In comparative terms, the NEP was a success.
+It allowed Russia’s agricultural production to quickly recover and, by 1925, reach similar levels to before World War I.

 5. Some in the Communist Party considered the NEP a betrayal or abandonment of socialist economic principles.
 Lenin justified it as a temporary “breathing space” for the Russian economy, which had been exhausted by years of World War I, the Civil War and war communism.